tarunravi/BlackjackAI/README.md

 ## AI Learning Progression
 ### After 5 iterations
 At this point the AI's only played 5 games, this isn't yet familiar with the Blackjack environment.
-This is evident in the graph, as everything's still gray.
+This is evident in the plot, as everything's still gray.

 In addition, the AI has only won 1 out of the 5 games.